selimslab/selimslab.github.io/_NOTES/essais/mastery.md

 ---
-tags: essais top
+tags: essais
 ---

-Deliberate practice leads to mastery and requires focus

-Focus comes from saying no to many good ideas to pursue important ones
+Mastery comes from focus and deliberate practice, from saying no to many good ideas to pursue important ones

 A wide variety of experiences might lead to well-roundedness, but not to greatness, nor even goodness.